OutSystems/docs-product/src/deliver-mobile/app-shield/protection-features-description.md

 ### Screen Reader detection { #android-screen-reader }

 * **What it does:** Blocks screen readers which are commonly used by malware trying to abuse the accessibility permissions of a device.
 * **What happens:** On positive detections blocks screen readers.
+If for some reason the screen reader could not be blocked, it blocks the app from running.
+If **ExitOnURL** is configured, an URL, which the app developer can use to inform the app end-user, is opened upon blocking the app.
+See [Configuring an exit URL for a blocked app](ExitOnUrl.md)
 * **Is it configurable?:** Yes.
 Currently, this feature is disabled by default.
 This is due to the fact that activating Screen Reader detection might affect apps using accessibility features.
-To activate this feature you will need to add the extensibility AppShield_blockUntrustedScreenreaders with the value “1”, see example below:
+To activate this feature you will need to add the extensibility BlockUntrustedScreenreaders with the value “true”, see example below:

 {
-    "name": "AppShield_blockUntrustedScreenreaders",
+    "name": "BlockUntrustedScreenreaders",
-    "value": "1"
+    "value": "true"
 },

 After activating this feature you will block all screen readers (other than the system ones);

+### Untrusted keyboard detection { #android-untrusted-keyboard }

+* **What it does:** Determines whether to exit the application when the currently used software keyboard is untrusted.
+All system installed keyboards are trusted if the device's firmware is trusted (i.e. the device is not rooted).
+* **What happens:** On positive detections blocks the app from running.
+If **ExitOnURL** is configured, an URL, which the app developer can use to inform the app end-user, is opened upon blocking the app.
+See [Configuring an exit URL for a blocked app](ExitOnUrl.md)
+* **Is it configurable?:** Yes.
+Currently, this feature is disabled by default.
+To activate this feature you will need to add the extensibility BlockUntrustedKeyboards with the value “true”, see example below:

+{
+    "name": "BlockUntrustedKeyboards",
+    "value": "true"
+},

 ### Task hijacking protection